 In short MyKey allows the holder of the parent key the ability to set parameters of the cars use to help make certain some risks the young driver faces are minimized.
 Its a huge leap from back when I got my license and my folks tracked mileage.
 The MyKey system allows parents to set specific parameters to ensure safety equipment is used and potential distractions are limited.
 It makes the “valet key” seem prehistoric with the features it provides.
 The features are easily set with the parent key and can only be altered with the parent key.
 Some of the features a parent can select that I really liked:

 You can download the entire press release if you want the details: ford_mykey-press-release.
 To see some pics of the options as displayed during programming you need to make the jump.
 To get the full deets on the new logo, well you have to make the jump as well.
-Read the rest of this entry →
+Continue reading MyKey – your key to saving your kid from themselves

 The info embargo is over.
 As of 12:01AM 11/18 I can share some tidbits that I was given at last weeks Lincoln MKZ reveal on the new ‘stang that should whet a few appetites around LA.